fakhrinail/complete-personal-blog/content/english/_index.md

   content: "Hi!
 Welcome to my personal blog.
 My name is Fakhri Nail Wibowo, you can call me Fakhri or Kiki for short.
 I am currently working as an IT staff in the biggest telecommunication company in Indonesia.
   <br/>
   <br/>
   Although my current main responsibility does not involve a lot of programming, I built this blog to talk and write about my programming projects as well as a little bit of my work.
-I also use this blog to ramble on what I have on my mind."
+I also use this blog to ramble about things that I have on my mind."
   image: "/images/banner.png"
   button:
     enable: true